 - For small pump parameters (close to 1), the power conversion efficiency is reduced, the output power depends sensitively on the pump power, and the relaxation oscillations are weakly damped.

 - For very large pump parameters, diffraction-limited beam quality is often difficult to achieve (at least in bulk lasers), since e.g. small tails of the pump intensity profile can excite higher-order modes.
 Also, the power efficiency may be degraded due to the strong influence of parasitic resonator losses.

 Extreme values of pump parameters are nevertheless required in some cases:

-- Some single-frequency lasers have to be operated with small pump parameters, because additional resonator modes would start to oscillate for stronger pumping.
+- Some single-frequency lasers have to be operated with small pump parameters because for stronger pumping additional resonator modes would start to oscillate.

 - Passively mode-locked lasers often have to be operated far above threshold in order to suppress Q-switching instabilities.

 Particularly in the context of four-level lasers, it can be convenient to use the pump parameter <$r$> in equations, as it is most easy to evaluate in an experiment, and thus often well known.
 In four-level lasers, the intracavity optical intensity in the gain medium (in the steady state, assuming a flat-top mode profile) is (<$r - 1$>) times the saturation intensity.
 Also, there is a simple equation for the frequency of relaxation oscillations, containing the parameter <$r$>.
 However, such equations then often do not hold for (quasi-)three-level gain media.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.